Honoring the Legacy of Walter S. McAfee ’85HN

 Endowed scholarships are a source of permanently dedicated funds.
 A distinguished endowed scholarship can be created with a $50,000 gift, and an endowed scholarship can be established with a gift of $25,000, each of which can be funded over five years.

-To make a gift or pledge of support to the McAfee Legacy at Monmouth University, contact Karen Keene, Director of Development for the School of Science, by email at firstname.lastname@example.org or by telephone at (732) 571-3475.
+To make a gift or pledge of support to the McAfee Legacy at Monmouth University, please visit our secure giving page or contact Karen Keene, Director of Development, by email at firstname.lastname@example.org or by telephone at (732) 571-3475.